KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

 ## How to handle keyboard actions

-Keyboard actions can be handled with a ``KeyboardActionHandler``, which is a protocol that can be implemented by any class that can handle keyboard actions, gestures, and trigger feedback.
+In KeyboardKit, a ``KeyboardActionHandler`` can be used to handle keyboard actions, gestures, and trigger feedback.

 KeyboardKit automatically creates an instance of ``KeyboardAction/StandardHandler`` and injects it into ``KeyboardInputViewController/services``.
-You can replace it at any time, as is described further down.
+You can replace it at any time, as described further down.